 „The LGT Young Soloists are clearly one of the finest youth orchestras in Europe“, the renowned US journal Fanfare Magazine wrote in December 2017.

-Only two years after they were founded, the LGT Young Soloists were the world’s first youth orchestra to record for RCA Red Seal, with the album Italian Journey, consisting of works by various, mostly Italian composers.
-The CD received outstanding reviews and was nominated for the International Classical Music Award (ICMA) .
-In February 2017 this was followed by a DVD on C Major, produced by Bernhard Fleischer Moving Images.
+Only two years after they were founded, the LGT Young Soloists were the world’s first youth orchestra to record for RCA Red Seal, presenting the album Italian Journey.
+In February 2017 this was followed by a DVD on C Major and the CD Russian Soul.
 In the spring of the same year, the LGT Young Soloists were the main protagonists in an hour-long broadcast U21-VERNETZT (on the channel BR-Klassik), which could be watched as a stream or as a delayed broadcast on the TV channels ARD-alpha and One.

 The violinist and pedagogue Alexander Gilman and the pianist Marina Seltenreich partnered with LGT Private Banking in 2013 to unite high-carat young soloists in one ensemble.

 Current as of August 2019